Whitesnake: Slide It In (1983–1984)

 Whitesnake's new line-up made their live debut in Dublin on 17 February 1984.
 During a tour stop in Germany, Mel Galley broke his arm leaping on top of a parked car.
 He sustained nerve damage, leaving him unable to play guitar.
 As a result, Galley was forced to leave Whitesnake.
 By April 1984, a reunion of Deep Purple's Mark II line-up had become imminent, which led to Jon Lord also leaving.
 He played his final show with Whitesnake on 16 April 1984.
 That same day, Geffen Records released Slide It In in North America.
 Kalodner had been unimpressed by Martin Birch's work on the album and had demanded a complete remix for the American market.
 Though initially reluctant, Coverdale agreed after a trip to Geffen's offices in Los Angeles, where he came to the conclusion that Whitesnake's studio approach had become "dated" by American standards.
 Keith Olsen was brought on board to remix Slide It In, while John Sykes and Neil Murray were tasked with re-recording Micky Moody and Colin Hodgkinson's parts, respectively.
 The remixed version of Slide It In reached number 40 on the Billboard 200 chart.
 By 1986, the album had sold over 500,000 copies in the US.
 Critical reception was also positive, with Pete Bishop of The Pittsburg Press calling the album "muscular, melodic and musical all together".

-With the band now left as a four-piece (with Richard Bailey providing keyboards off-stage), Whitesnake supported Dio for several show in the US, after which they toured Japan as a part of the Super Rock '84 festival.
-Later that year, Whitesnake embarked on a six week North American tour supporting Quiet Riot.
+With the band now left as a four-piece (with Richard Bailey providing keyboards off-stage), Whitesnake supported Dio for several shows in the US, after which they toured Japan as a part of the Super Rock '84 festival.
+Later that year, Whitesnake embarked on a six-week North American tour supporting Quiet Riot.
 To further the band's reach in America, Whitesnake shot two music videos for the singles "Slow an' Easy" and "Love Ain't No Stranger", respectively.
 Both songs reached the Top Tracks chart in the US.
-In an effort to take America more seriously, Coverdale also relocated to the US.
+Focused on breaking through in America, Coverdale also relocated to the US.

-Whitesnake (1985–1988)
+1987 (1985–1988)

-The supporting tour for Slide It In came to an end in January 1985, when Whitesnake played two shows at the Rock in Rio festival in Brazil.
+The supporting tour for Slide It In came to an end in January 1985 when Whitesnake played two shows at the Rock in Rio festival in Brazil.
 After the tour ended, Cozy Powell parted ways with the band.
 According to Coverdale, his relationship with Powell had deteriorated increasingly over the course of the tour.
 After the final show, Coverdale flew to Los Angeles to inform Geffen Records he was letting the rest of the band go.
-Coverdale was persuaded to keep Sykes involved (as Geffen felt they formed a "strong image together"), while also changing his mind about Murray.
-Powell, however, was fired.
+Coverdale was persuaded to keep Sykes involved (as Geffen felt they formed a "strong image together") and ultimately changed his mind about Murray.
+Powell, meanwhile, was fired.
 According to Murray, Powell's departure was the result of financial disputes.
 Coverdale would later state that Powell didn't feel like the offer he got for his involvement was "appropriate".